SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

-# Unit 3.4 Integrate the CAP Application with Amazon SNS
+# Exercise 1.3 Integrate the CAP Application with Amazon SNS

 This exercise is part of the openSAP course [Build Resilient Applications on SAP BTP with Amazon Web Services](https://open.sap.com/courses/aws1), Week 3 Unit 4 - Integrate the CAP Application with Amazon SNS.